Get started

 3. Get an access token

-Get an API key
+Create an API key

 4. Create your first mapping application

-Follow the step-by-step instructions in the display a map tutorial to create your first mapping application.
+Follow the step-by-step instructions in the Display a map tutorial to create your first mapping application.
 The following code shows how you can create and display a map.

 1